The Top Methods to Increase Productivity in the Workplace

 Lack of Meaning

-When workers feel as if their work isn’t meaningful, it can bring them down.
+When workers feel their work isn’t meaningful, it can bring them down.
 Morale starts to decline slowly, so you may not notice it at first.
 Making changes to build meaning can increase productivity.

 Toxic Environments